-- (a) reviewing the remuneration (including short- and long-term incentive schemes and equity-based remuneration, where applicable) and performance of Directors; - setting policies for Senior Executive remuneration, setting the terms and conditions of employment for (b) Senior Executives, undertaking reviews of Senior Executive performance, including setting goals and reviewing progress in achieving those goals; and - reviewing the Company's Senior Executive and employee incentive schemes (including equity-based (c) remuneration) (where applicable) and making recommendations to the Executive Chairman on any proposed changes.
+- reviewing the remuneration (including short- and long-term incentive schemes and equity-based (a) remuneration, where applicable) and performance of Directors; - (b) setting policies for Senior Executive remuneration, setting the terms and conditions of employment for Senior Executives, undertaking reviews of Senior Executive performance, including setting goals and reviewing progress in achieving those goals; and - reviewing the Company's Senior Executive and employee incentive schemes (including equity-based (c) remuneration) (where applicable) and making recommendations to the Executive Chairman on any proposed changes.

-That is, matters typically dealt with by a remuneration committee are dealt with by the full Board.
+That is, matters typically dealt with by a remuneration committee are within the responsibility of the full Board.

-8.2.
 Remuneration Policy